bsmith89/dang-shell/README.md

 ### Repeat our command for all of the samples (et: 5)

 -   (?)
-What's wrong with typing it out for each file?
+What's the problem with typing it out for each file?
 -   `for file in res/mouse.sample*.human-blastp.tsv; do bash scripts/count_uniq_queries.sh $file; done`
 -   Keyboard shortcuts:
     -   `<C-r>`, `<M-b>`, `<M-f>`, `<M-d>`, etc.

 ### Filtering low identity hits (et: 5)

--   (TD) T/P/S What's challenging about filtering your data using Excel?
+-   (TD) T/P/S What's challenging about filtering these data using Excel?
 -   Only hits that had higher than 90% identity:
     `awk '$3 > 90' res/mouse.sample-01.human-blastp.tsv | head`
 -   (?)
 How would we filter for bitscores over 500?